 Managing Family Employment--A Tough Balancing Act

 More and more family businesses are putting in place employment policies that define requirements for family members entering the business.
-In our April 2007 issue, we shared some highlights from family employment policies.
-As we noted, while families differ in their approaches to family employment, typical requirements for employment in the family business include a college degree and work experience outside the family business.
+While families differ in their approaches to family employment, typical requirements for employment in the family business include a college degree and work experience outside the family business.
 The merits of these requirements are hard to dispute.
 They ensure adequate preparation for the job.
 They allow young family members to get exposure to other businesses and, hopefully, to demonstrate success outside their families’ businesses.
 By doing so, these requirements help to provide credibility for family members with the larger employee base.

 While strict requirements for employment help to ensure that family members are qualified for their jobs in the family business, there can be a downside as well.
 These requirements can discourage family members from joining the business.
 As facilitator of a family meeting for a large family business, I was put in the awkward position of fielding questions from the college-aged next-generation members about their opportunities for employment outside the business.
 One next-generation member stood up and asked – to the shock and dismay of his grandfather, the founder and chairman of a sizable empire – how much money he could make with his engineering degree working for a Fortune 500 company.
 It became clear that, in pushing next-generation members to obtain an education (in this case requiring a graduate as well as undergraduate degree), the family had unintentionally encouraged family members to seek permanent jobs elsewhere.

 Certainly, many next-generation owners of family businesses are excited about working in the family business.
 But others may perceive a strong downside.
 After all, they have watched their parents labor long hours, listened to their complaints and worries about the business around the dinner table, and heard the message that they had to earn their spots in the business.
 The footsteps they follow may seem impossibly large to fill.